What Are the Best OpenEvidence Alternatives in 2026?

 Which clinical AI tool has the most medical evidence?

-Vera Health covers over 60 million peer-reviewed papers, offering the broadest evidence base.
-UpToDate covers 12,000+ topics curated by 7,400+ physician authors.
-OpenEvidence draws from NEJM, JAMA, and other major journals through content partnerships.
-DynaMed covers over 5,000 evidence-based topics.
+Vera Health covers over 60 million peer-reviewed papers, offering by far the broadest evidence base in clinical AI.
+UpToDate covers 12,000+ topics curated by physician authors, but its content updates can lag behind the latest research.
+OpenEvidence draws from a narrower set of journals through content partnerships — primarily NEJM, JAMA, and select others.
+DynaMed covers just over 5,000 evidence-based topics, significantly less breadth than AI-powered alternatives.

 Are there clinical AI tools without pharma advertising?